 Learn How to Repurpose Leftovers

-Another way to help reduce food waste in your home and save money on your grocery bill is to learn how to repurpose leftovers.
+Another way to help reduce food waste in your home and buy groceries on a budget is to learn how to repurpose leftovers.

-Leftover pot roast becomes the next night’s beef stew.
-Leftover spaghetti becomes the next night’s spaghetti casserole by adding some mozzarella and parmesan and baking it in the oven.
+For instance, leftover pot roast becomes the next night’s beef stew.
+Leftover spaghetti becomes the next night’s spaghetti casserole by adding some mozzarella and Parmesan and baking it in the oven.

-By repurposing your leftovers, you can cut back on food waste and get more creative with your meals at the same time.
+By repurposing your leftovers, you can cut back on food waste and get more creative with your meals too.

-Avoiding food waste in your home will take some work, but I promise it’ll feel great (and save you money) knowing you aren’t throwing food (i.e. money) into the trash any longer.
+Avoiding food waste in your home will take some work.
+However, it’ll feel great (and save you money) knowing you aren’t throwing food (i.e., money) into the trash any longer.

-I know this might sound taboo to some of you who grew up in homes where there were always complete and fancy meals at the dinner table, but we save serious money on our grocery bill by serving a couple of cheap and easy meals each week.
+I know this might sound taboo to some of you who grew up in homes where there were always complete and fancy meals at the dinner table.
+But I save serious money on my grocery bill by serving a couple of cheap and easy meals each week.